sheynkman-lab/Long-Read-Proteogenomics/README.md

 2. `Cost`: These datasets are tiny but the principle stays: The less storage the better
 3. `Access`: Most users of the pipeline can most easily access `ZENODO` and will be able to use the data.
 AWS and GCP has an entry barriers.

-Details on how these data were transferred and moved from `AWS S3:` buckets are described in the [`AWS to Zenodo`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/blob/main/AWStoZenodo.md) markdown document in this repository.
+Details on how these data were transferred and moved from `AWS S3:` buckets are described in the [`AWS to Zenodo`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/blob/main/AWStoZenodo.md).

 ## Contributors